isabella232/kendo-react-animation/docs/fade/index.md

 ### Disable Fade-Out Animations

-The Fade component allows you to disable the hiding animation, which will result in an instant element hiding.
+The Fade component allows you to disable the hiding animation, which results in an instant element hiding.
 To disable the fade-out animation, set the [`animateOnFadeOut`]({% slug api_fade_kendouiforreact %}#animateonfadeout-booleandefault-false) option to `false`.

 By default, the fade-out animation is disabled.